HardLee123/cal/README.md

 <2> Execution instructions – How do I run the program(s)?

-I just make one project including AST,Parse,and main, and use Cmake to manange them, then run them together.
+I made one project including AST,Parser,and main; and use Cmake to manange them, then link them together and run.

 <3> Testing instructions – Is there a test suite?
 How do I use it.